mpociot/whiteboard/source/includes/_01-welcome.md

 Endpoints that return multiple results will include a `nextToken` parameter that you can pass into another request to fetch the next results.
 These endpoints will also accept a `perPage` parameter to control the size of the record sets.

-If `nextToken` is not supplied or if the number of results returned is less than the `perPage` setting, you are looking at the last page of data.
+If `nextToken` is null then you're looking at the last page of data.

 ## Versioning